-PJCS 210 PX, Transforming Conflict and Violence 3 PJCS 325, Mediation: Process, Skills and Theory 3- -4 PJCS 426, Conflict-healthy Groups 3
+PJCS 210 PX, Transforming Conflict and Violence į PJCS 325, Mediation: Process, Skills and Theory , PJCS 426, Conflict-healthy Groups j the education student has had additional study in Bible and religion.
+The one-credit field experience helps students explore religious curriculum, instruction and related issues in both the public and private school contexts.